TAMU-Robomasters/aimbots-dev/README.md

 ### Toolchain/Library Installation

-All setup guides are covered by the Taproot wiki.
+Setup is derived from the following guides within the Taproot wiki.
 Select the guide appropriate for the platform you are using.

-**Note**: You will not be able to download the ST-Link driver.
+**Note**: ***You will not be able to download the ST-Link driver***.
 For TAMU RM members, you need to download Ozone and the respective J-Link drivers.
 We use exclusively J-Link's for live debugging and flashing of code to our main control boards.

+**Second Note** You will not be able to install ClangFormat Version 10.
+This will be fixed in the future but your code should still be able to compile without issue

 - Debian/Ubuntu: <https://gitlab.com/aruw/controls/taproot/-/wikis/Debian-Linux-Setup>
 - macOS: <https://gitlab.com/aruw/controls/taproot/-/wikis/macOS-Setup>